We are proud to be consistently recognised as industry leaders on a local, national and international level for our accessibility standards.

 The venue and parts of the exhibition do play background music and sounds, while lighting levels are varied throughout.
 There is an easy ramp leading from the Boomtown Gallery to the Arrol Gantry Lift.
-There is a moderate ramp leading into the Ocean Exploration Centre.

 All areas of the exhibition which have audio have integrated loop systems, visitors who wear hearing aids should switch them to the T setting.

 There is seating for rest points in Galleries 1, 3, 4, 5, 6, 7 and 8.

 There is a lift for public use at the Arrol Gantry, the end of the first floor exhibition.
 This lifts gives access to the next part of the exhibition on the fourth floor.
 An additional lift is available for public use from level 4 to 3 in the exhibition and in the Ship of Dreams which gives access down to the third, second and first floors.